atomx-cc/blog/readme.md

 Create branch gh-pages(or any other name), sync all documents from ./public/ to root directory ./ of gh-pages.

-for convenience, prepare scripture `deploy.sh`, one click and compete all automatically in local terminal.
+for convenience, prepare script `deploy.sh`, one click and complete all automatically in local terminal.

 ## Option 2, from Github Action